“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 Once I hung up, Cameron came into the phone room.
 “Everything okay?” he was anxious.

-Dad had made my airline reservations on Friday.
+Dad had made my airline reservations for Friday.
 I called the number Tim had given me.

 “What?” a gruff voice answered the phone.